 Family law is a constantly evolving, never-ending mess of a practice area where the gray areas get lighter or darker as time progresses (and rarely black and white).
 Things change often and if you only dabble in family law, odds are you are not putting in the time or energy to know how best to represent your client.

-There are too many people that are the “jack/jane-of-all-trades” that think that family law is easy money to keep the lights on between personal injury cases.
-These attorneys are routinely destroyed in Court, not because they are not good attorneys, but because the other attorney knows the Judge’s feelings on a lot of issues and what the most up-to-date rulings are in the area of family law.
+Some too many people are the “jack/jane-of-all-trades” that think that offering divorce and family law services is easy money to keep the lights on between personal injury cases.
+These attorneys are routinely destroyed in Court, not because they are not good attorneys, but because the other attorney knows the Judge’s feelings on many issues and what the most up-to-date rulings are in the area of family law.

 The bottom line is that everything you ever worked for and everything you hold dear in this world, including your children and your money, are up in the air.
 You want a warrior next to you that knows exactly what they are doing and how best to do it.

-Family law has some black and white rules.
+Family law has some black-and-white rules.
 The vast majority, however, is made up of gray areas.
-There is hardly any other area of law where the famous “it depends” answer is applicable than when speaking with family and divorce lawyers.
+There is hardly any other area of law where the famous “it depends” answer is more applicable than when speaking with family and divorce lawyers.

 The Judge has SO much discretion in family law and divorce cases that having an attorney who knows the Judge (if known) or practices routinely in front of the Judges in your county on these topics can greatly help your case.
 And even then, it often depends on which Judge gets assigned to your case.